BES Policy Fellowship

 The British Ecological Society is committed to making the best scientific evidence available to decision-makers, and supporting members to build their policy engagement skills and enhance the impact of their work.

 With funding of up to £20,000, The BES Policy Fellowship will offer a mid-career ecologist (at least five years post-PhD) the chance to spend up to six months on a placement embedded within a government department or agency, applying their scientific expertise to a practical policy challenge.
 The 2018 Fellowship will be hosted by Defra’s Environment Analysis Unit.

 The Fellowship will provide a prestigious opportunity for BES members to gain first-hand experience of working within government, improving their policy knowledge and awareness, developing their science communication skills, and building their professional networks at an exciting and crucial time for environmental policy.
 The Fellowship will also help to foster wider links between the ecological and policy communities, and support policy development informed by outstanding science.

 As the UK prepares to leave the EU, critical decisions will be made about the future of our environmental policy framework, with opportunities to develop innovative new approaches.
-Gathering, synthesising and communicating the best scientific evidence – from how to maximise the environmental benefits of land management schemes, through to how to promote ecosystem resilience – is essential to ensuring the success of any policy decisions.
-The 2017 BES Policy Fellowship with the UK Government offers the chance to be at the heart of this process.
+Gathering, synthesising and communicating the best scientific evidence is essential to ensuring the success of any policy decisions.
+The 2018 BES Policy Fellowship with the UK Government offers the chance to be at the heart of this process.
 You will spend up to six months embedded within Defra’s Environment Analysis Unit, the team tasked with pulling together science and data from across the organisation to support policymaking.

 A maximum of £20,000 is available from the BES to support the Fellowship.
 Applicants are asked to specify and justify the amount of funding requested and how it would be spent.